top of page

 in Wolfsburg, Germany

-As part of our optional 10-day/9-night Auto Factory Tour of Germany, you will visit the Volkswagen factory in Wolfsburg prides itself on being the largest auto plant in the world.
-Here you will have 3 separate tours, the Factory Tour, Discovery Tour, and the CarTower.
-The Autostadt offers tours of the factory, a huge car museum, and seven pavilions dedicated to the various VW cars.
+As part of our optional 10-day/9-night Auto Factory Tour of Germany, you will visit the Volkswagen factory in Wolfsburg, which prides itself on being the largest auto plant in the world.
+Here, you will have three separate tours: the Factory Tour, the Discovery Tour, and the Car Tower.
+The Autostadt offers tours of the factory, a massive car museum, and seven pavilions dedicated to the various VW cars.

-After the factory and museum guided tours you will have free time to walk through the Autostadt at your own pace.
+After the factory and museum guided tours, you will have free time to walk through the Autostadt at your own pace.

 Volkswagen: Service